Dorischisom/healthconnect-patient-engagement-analysis/README.md

 ## Project Overview

 HealthConnect+ is a digital health platform that offers telemedicine services, medication management, health tracking, and educational resources.
-After 3 years of operation, the company is concerned about patient engagement and retention rates.
+The company is concerned about patient engagement and retention rates.
 This project aims to analyze patient data to understand engagement patterns, identify churn risk factors, and recommend intervention strategies.

 ## Business Objectives